usri/ansible-playbooks/README.md

 ### ASR

-This role will install the ASR Migration agent.
+This role will install the ASR Mobility Services agent.
 Please see the README file inside the role directory for the needed information necessary to use this role.
-Please review the inventory file in this repository in conjunction with the README file in the specific role directory for examples of the information needed by the playbook during execution.
+Also, review the inventory file in this repository in conjunction with the README file in the specific role directory for examples of the information needed by the playbook during execution.